 Karl Malone Award — Named after former Louisiana Tech big man Karl Malone, the Karl Malone Award is given to the best power forward in the country.

-KenPom — Started in the 2001-02 men's basketball season, kenpom.com is one of the leading advanced analytics websites in the sport, founded by its namesake Ken Pomeroy.
+KenPom — Founded by its namesake Ken Pomeroy, kenpom.com is one of the leading advanced analytics websites in the sport.
 Rather than tracking basketball statistics on a per-game, or counting, basis, kenpom.com adjusts production based on tempo (how fast or slow a team plays) and the quality of opponent.

 For example, you wouldn't rely on kenpom.com to tell you how many points per game an individual player is averaging, but rather how efficiently he scores.
 Rather than looking at rebounds per game, kenpom.com answers what percent of available offensive and defensive rebounds an individual player or team secures.